Reading

 Third read: focus on comprehension

 All our teaching assistants are also trained in using reading prompts effectively to help move children’s reading forward.
-There’s an emphasis on selecting books that will enthuse the children, focusing in on their strengths as readers and developing other skills that will move them towards
+There’s an emphasis on selecting books that will enthuse the children, focusing in on their strengths as readers and developing other skills that will move them towards becoming confident, independent readers.

 Phonics and Reading

 In Foundation Stage and Key Stage 1, children engage in lively interactive Phonics sessions that combine synthetic phonics with early reading skills.
 At Snodland, we believe in giving children a sound foundation in Phonics alongside skills in problem-solving, fluency, comprehension and self-monitoring.
-We have introduced the Little Wandle Letters and Sounds programme across the school to ensure greater consistency for our children; they learn and practise sounds and tricky words, then practise reading and rereading texts which use the sounds and words they have learned, both in school and at home.
+We use the Little Wandle Letters and Sounds programme across the school to ensure greater consistency for our children; they learn and practise sounds and tricky words, then practise reading and rereading texts which use the sounds and words they have learned, both in school and at home.
 Until our children become ‘free readers’, we use the Collins Big Cat Letters and Sounds scheme of decodable readers, which link to the Little Wandle phonics scheme.

 The children also take home non-decodable books for their parents to read to them, in order to broaden their vocabulary and understanding of the world as well as developing a love of books.
 All our teachers and teaching assistants have completed the Little Wandle Letters and Sounds training to ensure consistency across the school.